nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ```
 ## Model Deployment

-The built model after training and evaluation was deployed as an app on Heroku Platform.
+The built model after training and evaluation was deployed using Flask, as an app on Heroku Platform.

 Create a new repository on [GitHub](https://github.com/) and upload the project.